EpiphaCy/EpiphaCy.Github.io/index.md

 1. Research Assistant, 2019.12 - Now
 - Advisor: Prof. Wenbin Wu, Fanhai International School of Finance, Fudan University, Shanghai
   *International Finance, Monetary Policy*
-  Working as a co-author on a paper focusing on the financial implications of the anticipated component of the Fed's monetary policy is in progress.
-Benchmark empirical results have been obtained, now responsible for the theoretical framework based on *rational inattention model*.
-Another work concentrating on the price adjustment and monetary policy is in progress.
+  Working as a co-author on a paper focusing on the financial implications of the information effect of Fed's monetary policy.

 2. Research Assistant, 2021.3 - Now
-- Advisor: Prof. Yang Liu, Business School, Hong Kong University, Hong Kong
+- Advisor: Prof. Yang Liu & Xiang Fang, Business School, Hong Kong University, Hong Kong
-  *International Finance, Capitol Control*
+  *International Finance, Asset Pricing*
-  Working on topics about the correlation between capital control and financial crises.
-Responsible for coding, debugging as well as replication of previous papers mainly by MATLAB and Stata to advance projects.
+  Participated in various research topics including CDS, financial crisis and the application of NLP in finance.
+Deeply involved in a project about *Capital Control* and mastered the sorting approach in finance studies.

 3. Research Assistant, 2021.5 - Now
 - Advisor: Prof. Li Guo, School of Economics, Fudan University, Shanghai
   *Empirical Asset Pricing*
-  Working on a project concentrating on the pricing basis of crypto-currency by diverse machine learning algorithms including PLS, Elastic Net and Neural Network etc. Responsible for algorithm design as well as program implementation.
+  Working on a project concentrating on the pricing basis of crypto-currency by diverse machine learning algorithms including PLS, Random Forest and Neural Network etc. Responsible for algorithm design as well as program implementation.

 4. Xiyuan Scholar, 2019.5 - 2020.4, *[FDUROP]*
 - Advisor: Prof. Qin Fang, School of Economics, Fudan University, Shanghai
   *Mechanism Design*
-  Considering about the reformation of grading system in colleges by optimization of students and teachers under the assumption of incomplete information.
-Further policy recommendations are provided under rigorous mathematical proof.
+  Considering about the reformation of grading system in colleges by the optimization of students and teachers' choice under the assumption of incomplete information.
+Further policy recommendations are provided under mathematical proof.

 ## Publications
 - Incoming